 Who we are

-The Boys and Girls Club of Island County has been presented with a great opportunity to expand into a new space that will better suit the requirements of the club.
-We are excited about the changes they are going to be able to continue to make in our community.
-The presents a new challenge for the old Neil Barn as the Boys and Girls Club need the proceeds from the sale of the Barn to go to help them in their new facility.
+The Boys and Girls Club of Island County has been presented with a great opportunity to expand into a new space that will better suit the needs of the club.
+We are excited about the changes they will continue to make in our community.
+This presents a new challenge for the old Neil Barn, as the Boys and Girls Club needs the proceeds from the sale of the Barn to help them build their new facility.
 While the barn is a Washington Historic Building, it is not protected from future growth and development.
-If the barn goes to a developer it could potentially be just another part of Oak Harbors past.
-It has been part of many long talks at the dinner table with my wife and family and in October we made the decision to reach out and see what we could do to preserve this amazing structure.
-While this is going to take every ounce of effort we have to pull off, we know this community will help support and see us through it.
-Our goal is to preserve, maintain and see this barn as part of this community for another 100 years.
+If the barn goes to a developer, it could become just another memory of Oak Harbor's past.
+It has been part of many long talks at the dinner table with my wife and family, and in October we made the decision to reach out and see what we could do to preserve this amazing structure.
+While this is going to take every ounce of effort we have to pull off, we know this community will help support us and see us through.